miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/quickstart/template.md

    - *They contain formatting logic*.
 Logic that's concerned with the shape of your JSON payload (e.g., the `data` and `attributes` keys) is now duplicated across all your route handlers.
    - *They're too basic.* Inevitably, when your fake server needs to deal with more complex things like relationships, these simple ad hoc responses start to break down.

-Mirage provides primitives that let you write a more powerful server implementation.
+Mirage provides primitives that let you write more powerful server implementations.
 Let's see how they work by replacing our basic stub data above.

+### Creating a model

 First, we'll need to tell Mirage that we have a dynamic `Movie` model.

-If you're using Ember Data and you already have a `Movie` model defined, you can skip this next step!
+If you're using Ember Data and you already have a `Movie` model defined, you can skip this step!
 Mirage will automatically generate its models from your Ember Data definitions, so you won't have any files in the `mirage/models` directory.

 If you're not using Ember Data, you can use the `mirage-model` generator to create a model from the command line: